Skip to content

 What happens if I miss a client project deadline?

 Missing a deadline can trigger financial penalties if they are written into the contract, but the less obvious costs — such as emergency overtime, strained client relationships, and lost repeat business — can be just as damaging over time.
-Putting a rough figure on those costs before a project starts is worth considering.
+Putting a rough figure on those costs before a project starts is worth noting.
 This calculator can help illustrate that.

 How do I work out my historical overrun rate?